Kissing traditions: Kissing the pope's ring

 Kissing the Ring of the Fisherman (in Italian, the pescatorio) is a centuries-old Roman Catholic tradition.
 Each newly elected Pope is given a gold ring with his name in raised lettering and the image of St. Peter in a fishing boat.
 The title Pope (Latin: papa; from Greek: πάππας pappas, a child's word for father) is an informal name for the bishop of Rome, the first of whom was believed to be the apostle Peter, who was known as one of the "fishers of men".
 Originally the ring was used to seal documents, historically called papal briefs.
 However, this custom ended in 1842 when the wax seal was replaced by a stamp.
 Today, Roman Catholics pay respect to the reigning Pope by kneeling before him and kissing his ring.

 Kissing a bishop's ring

 Kissing the hand or ring of a bishop (in Italian, the baciamano) is an ancient custom.

+Political

+Edward I of England paying feudal homage to Philip IV of France, c.
+1293.

+My God, Help Me to Survive This Deadly Love depicting Leonid Brezhnev kissing Erich Honecker in 1979.